gvwilson/thirdbit/_posts/2015/2015-06-21-recycling-training-course-material.md

   recycling one of these would be a great way to do it (whether you're the original author or not).
   Please see our lessons page
-  for the URLs of our GitHub repos&mdash;we look forward to your pull requests.
+  for the URLs of our GitHub repos–we look forward to your pull requests.
 </p>